phamous2day/HAL-l0Cam/README.md

   });
   ```

-#Closing thoughts
+# Closing thoughts
 It's an oversimplification to say this, but I learned a lot from this project and from DigitalCrafts overall.
 Having a project like this with so many moving pieces reaffirms the material I've learned these past months.
 Whether if it's reviewing basic AngularJS binding or directives to doing fancier routes with Node.js (passing tokens in $http.get API calls), this was a great final project to end my coding-bootcamp journey.

-Special thanks to my instructor, Toby,[@airportyh](https://github.com/airportyh) who kept the "you can do it, nothing is too difficult" spirit with me all the way.
-Especially since this final project dealt with material that went beyond the curriculum: hardware, networks, videography image buffers. wkwyatt
+Special thanks to my instructor, [Toby,](https://github.com/airportyh) who kept the "you can do it, nothing is too difficult" spirit with me all the way.
+Especially since this final project dealt with material that went beyond the curriculum: hardware, networks, videography image buffers.
-Special thanks also to the developer-in-residence, Will,[@wkwyatt](https://github.com/wkwyatt) for giving me the "pushes" necessary to steer me away from endless rabbit holes.
+Special thanks also to the developer-in-residence, [Will,](https://github.com/wkwyatt) for giving me the "pushes" necessary to steer me away from endless rabbit holes.
 He's like my metaphorical Mickey Goldmill from "Rocky."

 I'm very grateful to have such well-rounded expertise throughout my development.
 Thank you and hope you enjoy my thoughts!